Emotional Authority Human Design Explained

 Signs you may be honoring your Emotional Authority

-• you give yourself time
+• you give yourself time before saying yes to bigger commitments

-• you let feelings move before deciding
+• you let your mood move before you commit

-• your decisions feel more grounded afterward
+• your decisions feel more grounded a week later, not less

 Signs you may be ignoring your Emotional Authority

-• you feel pressured into instant answers
+• you feel pressured into instant answers and routinely give them

 Emotional Authority in relationships, work, and life